openid/fapi/fapi-2_0-security-profile.md

  1. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [@!OIDD] and [@!RFC8414];
- 1. shall reject requests using the resource owner password credentials grant or the implicit grant described in [@!RFC6749] or the hybrid flow as described in [@!OIDC];
+ 1. shall reject requests using the resource owner password credentials grant;
  1. shall only support confidential clients as defined in [@!RFC6749];
  1. shall only issue sender-constrained access tokens;
  1. shall use one of the following methods for sender-constrained access tokens: